A vacation rental channel manager lets you list on multiple sites without the manual work and constant danger of double bookings.

 If you’re just getting started, switching tools, or scaling, you’ll need more support as you onboard and learn the tool.
 Ask sales teams about their onboarding process.
 What’s involved, how long it takes, how much 1:1 support you get, etc.

-Ask about ongoing support too.
+You will also want to understand, beyond onboarding, how much ongoing support you’ll be getting.
 Is it the same on all tiers?
-Do you get a dedicated support agent or will you have to wade through help pages to troubleshoot?
+Do you get a dedicated support agent to troubleshoot?
 Where is the support team based and what are its hours?
+Are there ample help articles and walk-through videos?
 Again, check online reviews to see what existing customers say.

 Finally, check whether there’s a minimum or maximum number of properties you need to register.